 Head Tube Length & Angle

 The head tube angle is the angle of the head tube in relation to the ground.
 A “slack” angle is anywhere from 63 to 66 degrees.
 This means the fork of the bike is going to stick out farther, creating a more stable ride at high speeds, but also be slower handling.
 This angle is also determined by wheel size since a 29 inch wheel requires more leverage to steer, so designers make the head tube angle steeper to compensate.
-The steeper the head tube angle, the better handling you’ll achieve, but with less stability at speed.
+The steeper (more vertical) the head tube angle, the better handling you’ll achieve, but with less stability at speed.

-Most trail bikes have settled on a minute range of somewhere between 65 and 67 degrees.
+Most trail bikes have settled on a minute range between 65 and 67 degrees.
 Downhill bikes will have angles anywhere from 62 to 64.
 And XC bikes and road bikes have steeper head tube angles from 67 to 73 degrees.